Dorothy D. Houghton: Career

 In 1921, she became the first woman on the Iowa State Conservation Board.
 In 1934, she served as the temporary secretary for the Iowa Republican Party.
 She became president of the Iowa Federation of Women’s Clubs in 1935.
 The following year, she was appointed to the State Board of Education and served on the Board of Curators for the State Historical Society of Iowa.

 Houghton was elected president of the General Federation of Women’s Clubs (GFWC) in 1950, and served as president until 1952.
-She supported for the United Nations while president of the GFWC.
+She supported the United Nations while president of the GFWC.
 She also supported Dwight Eisenhower's presidential candidacy and campaigned across several states.
-Following Eisenhower's election to President, she was appointed assistant director for the Mutual Security of Refugees and Migrants, acting as a goodwill ambassador.
+Following Eisenhower's election as President, she was appointed assistant director for the Mutual Security of Refugees and Migrants, acting as a goodwill ambassador.
 She retired in 1956 and received the Nansen Medal that year in recognition of her work with refugees, presented by Eleanor Roosevelt.
 She subsequently campaigned to re-elect Eisenhower and became vice president of the Electoral College.